 This qualification is delivered over a period of 1550 normal hours including 260 hours of Professional Practice Experience.
 The course is delivered to both local and international students.
-Local Participants who choose to enrol in this course will have the flexibility of completing the course in 52 weeks (full time for Local students) or 88 weeks (full time for International students).
+Diploma of Mental Health course duration is 18 months.
+However, domestic students with CT and RPLs may be able to complete the course 52 weeks.
 The delivery durations at any time will additionally include end of the year holiday’s and term breaks.

 This Diploma level qualification will be delivered using a blended delivery model with a combination of face to face class room based and computer aided training sessions.
 Skill development in a relevant simulated environment is an added component of the session delivery.
 Educators will be available to provide necessary additional support on request